codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.5.1 =
+* Fixed: Ensure errors are fatal before catching them during error checking
+* Fixed: Escape the snippet name on the edit page to ensure it displays correctly
+* Fixed: Exclude snippets with named functions from error checking so they do not run twice

 = 2.5.0 =
 * Added: Detect parse and fatal errors in code when saving a snippet, and display a user-friendly message